skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 We've incorporated these patterns along with some of our own to come up with the host identification and metadata for this ranking.

 ---
+*Updated 2022-04-02, with data for the month of March 2022.
+Removed dynamic/aggregate search feeds that don't represent shows, which signifcantly lowered the episode share ranking for Internet Archive, SermonAudio, and PromoDJ.*

 *Updated 2022-03-01, with data for the month of February 2022.*

 *Updated 2022-02-01, with data for the month of January 2022.*